 The steam juicer works by steaming the berries in the top layer until their tissues break and the juice is released.

 The juice trickles through the strainer holes and is caught in the second layer of the juicer.
 This second layer has contact with the boiling water in the pan below.
 Any juice caught in the middle pan is heated to pasteurization temperatures by the water below.
-Juice from the steam juicer can be transferred to sterilized and heated glass jars or juice bottles and vacuum-sealed or processed in a boiling water bath canner for 10 minutes at sea level or 15 minutes above 1000 foot in elevation, for long-term, safe storage.
+Juice from the steam juicer can be transferred to sterilized and heated glass jars or juice bottles and vacuum-sealed or processed in a boiling water bath canner for 10 minutes at sea level or 15 minutes above 1000 feet in elevation, for long-term, safe storage.

 Elderberries that are juiced in a steam juicer have any cyanide in the berries evaporated out.
 The elderberry juice from the steam juicer is completely free of cyanide compounds and safe for consumption.